the-expanse/SideQuestWiki/FAQ.md

 # Important Information for Newbies or if Having Issues

+## See the [OFFICIAL SideQuest Support Desk](https://sdq.st/support) for support and to leave tickets for manual assistance or check the below links for in depth tips, tricks, fixes, Connection issue solutions and help.

+#### Make sure your Device is on the list of Supported devices
 ## [SideQuest's Supported Devices](https://github.com/the-expanse/SideQuest/wiki/Supported-Devices)

-## See the [OFFICIAL SideQuest Support Desk](https://sdq.st/support) for support and to leave tickets for manual assistance or check the below links for in depth tips, tricks, fixes, Connection issue solutions and help.

 ----